The Targeting of Uighur Muslims in China

 Uighurs comprise less than one percent of China’s population.
 They are a Muslim, Turkic-speaking ethnic minority in the northwest region of China.
 (There are 56 ethnic groups recognized by the Chinese government.
 Han Chinese, approximately 93% of the population, are the majority.)
 Uighurs inhabited what is now the Chinese province of Xinjiang for centuries before the Chinese government seized the region in 1949.
 As China has developed Xinjiang economically, the government has encouraged Han Chinese to migrate to the province.
 This migration has inflamed tensions between the Han majority and the Uighur minority.
 Since 2000, Uighurs have protested unfair treatment by the majority and multiple riots have broken out, including a riot in 2009 in which 200 people died.
 Claiming this violence was caused by separatist-fueled terrorist groups, the Chinese government has responded in recent years with widespread repression targeting the broader Uighur population.
 The government began implementing surveillance and policing tactics against the Uighur in 2016 that arguably has made Xinjiang “the most heavily monitored place on earth.”
 Uighurs are banned from fasting during Ramadan, naming their children with traditional Muslim names, and wearing “abnormal beards.”

 Use the Wall Street Journal video Life Inside China's Total Surveillance State (8:10) to inform students about the history of Xinjiang Province and the crackdown against the Uighur.
+(Note: This video was produced in 2017 but continues to offer relevant information about the situation in Xinjiang.)

 After showing the video, use these questions to check for understanding and guide a class discussion: